gakalmar/Notes/14_OOP with C#.md

     - In `NUnit` we have `TestCase` and `TestCaseSource` attributes for this:
         - Using `TestCase`:
             - add `[TestFixture]` attribute before the class (not the methods, but the whole testing class!)
-            - instead of creating the parameters separately, we create the inputs with `[Testcase( params )]`, inline, also adding the `ExpectedResult` (otside the test methods!):
+            - instead of creating the parameters separately, we create the inputs with `[Testcase( *parameters* )]`, inline, also adding the `ExpectedResult` (otside the test methods!):

                     [TestCase(new[] { 2, 3, 4 }, new[] { "J", "Q", "K" }, new[] { "Hearts", "Diamonds" }, ExpectedResult = 12)]
                     [TestCase(new[] { 1, 2 }, new[] { "A", "B" }, new[] { "Clubs", "Spades" }, ExpectedResult = 8)]

-            - add the required params now to the methods signature: public int GenerateCardsReturnsExpectedNumberOfCards(int[] numbers, string[] symbols, string[] suits)       // We also changed the return value (void -> int)
+            - add the required parameters now to the methods signature: public int GenerateCardsReturnsExpectedNumberOfCards(int[] numbers, string[] symbols, string[] suits)       // We also changed the return value (void -> int)
                     {
                         // Arrange